lyhiving/baserow2/docs/development/dev_sh.md

 `dev.sh` is a helper bash script which makes working with baserow's development environment a breeze.

-By default running `./dev.sh` will start the dev env, attach into the running containers and make sure the containers are running as your actual user.
+By default, running `./dev.sh` will start the dev env, attach into the running containers and make sure the containers are running as your actual user.

+Additionally, Baserow's dev containers are especially configured to make the attaching experience smooth and useful.
+In the per container tabs opened by using `./dev.sh`:

+* The output of docker logs will be shown at the top letting you see everything that has happened in the container so far.
+* You can press ctrl-c to stop the process running inside the container leaving you in a bash session inside the container, but not stop the container itself.
+This is useful as you often want to stop the dev server, run a management command and quickly restart it.
+* The bash session you are left in after pressing ctrl-c will have a history populated, so you can press up to get the command that the container was running before you pressed ctrl-c!

 ### Example ./dev.sh usage: